databricks/databricks-vscode/packages/databricks-vscode/src/telemetry/README.md

 `databricks.environment.setupPythonEnv`, and the config view renders the two mutually exclusively.
 A user who sees this entry never emits that event.

+## Python environment adoption (VPEX)

+`python_env.adoption`, emitted by `pythonSetupExtensions.ts`
+(`recordPythonSetupAdoption`) and driven by `python-setup/controllers/PythonSetupAdoptionManager.ts`.
+A once-per-session gauge, read on the first `CONNECTED` transition (so a compute is attached — possibly `none`, i.e. auth-connected with nothing selected) and deduped per project root.

+It is deliberately **not** fired on setup completion.
+A first-ever setup's state write is fire-and-forget and lands on a later microtask, while the setup controller's state event fires synchronously — so a reading taken there would still see the project as not-yet-VPEX-active and emit nothing.
+Such a session is measured from its next connect instead; the venv it just provisioned is already implied by a `python_env.setup.result` with `outcome: ok`.

+### Why it is emitted only when VPEX-active

+The event is recorded only for a project that has a uv-native setup on record (`databricks.pythonSetup.setupState` is present).
+That gate is deliberate: the event's mere presence is the **denominator** — one reading per session per project that ever completed a setup — so `venvPresent` over all such events is a true adoption rate, not a count without a base.

+### Why it is separate from `python_env.drift`

+Drift (from the drift detector) compares the selected compute's environment key against the recorded one.
+It never checks that the `.venv` still exists: a user who deletes the environment while compute is unchanged is not "drifted", yet has plainly stopped using the managed env. `venvPresent` measures exactly that — whether the managed interpreter is still on disk — which is orthogonal to drift. `venvPresent: false` is a real value (the env is gone), not an omitted-because-unknown field.

+### Why it derives no environment key

+This event reports the compute _kind_ (`currentTargetType`) only, read straight from the connection — it never derives an environment key.
+The CLI is the authority on env keys (resolved via a `--dry-run`), and the drift detector already emits `python_env.drift` off that authoritative value; deriving a key here would be a second, divergent source of truth.

+### Multi-root workspaces are skipped

+`setupState` is a single workspace-scoped key with no per-project namespacing, so in a multi-root workspace it can't be pinned to the active root: a never-set-up sibling root would emit a spurious `venvPresent: false` and inflate the denominator.
+So the gauge is skipped when the workspace has more than one root, rather than record an untrustworthy reading.

+The one-root guard is a heuristic, not proof of provenance — the key records no root, so a rare edge (a multi-root workspace reduced to one root mid-session, leaving the prior root's key) can still mis-attribute.
+Eliminating that needs the per-project storage schema, deferred (the drift detector shares the single-key limitation and does not even guard multi-root).
+Multi-root Databricks workspaces are uncommon, so the residual skew is negligible.

 ## Privacy

 Only categorical/enum values and durations — no file paths, cluster names or IDs,